ColZoel/Template_Tutorials/README.md

 Otherwise the code is very simple and adaptable.
 Mine sends text upon completion or sends a message when an error occurs.

 # Slack message upon completion of Stata .do files
 This from a peer in BYU Economics Department and Record Linking Lab that sends a message to your Slack once a Stata .do file is finished.
 Below is both the accredidation and original text of the repository ReadMe.
+Tommy quoted this from the original author, you can see Tommy's other work at https://github.com/tmorg46.

 *Coming soon: Using Slack messaging SDK to send text or email for script notificatons via Python*